This guide is intended to help students enrolled in Dr. Ann Crigler's POSC 437 course conduct research using USC Libraries' resources and services.

 Descriptions of resources are adapted or quoted from vendor websites.

-These databases can help you identify topics to investigate as well as help you assess how the media has covered a particular political topic.
+These databases can help you identify topics to investigate as well as help you assess how the media has covered a particular policy issue.

-Listed below are full-text databases for individual newspapers:
+Listed below are full-text databases for selected national newspapers:

 Descriptions of resources are adapted or quoted from vendor websites.